-The Board of Directors, by the disinterested directors, resolved to approve the acceptance of the entire business transfer under the entire business transfer plan between Siam Makro Public Company Limited ("Makro"), a subsidiary of the Company, as the transferee and C.P.
-Retail Holding Company Limited ("CPRH"), as the transferor, pursuant to which Makro will accept the transfer of the entire business of CPRH, including all assets, debts, rights, obligations and liabilities of CPRH existing at present and in the future as at the entire business transfer date (the "EBT Date") with the total value of THB 217,949,072,250 through the entire business transfer method to reinforce the business of Makro and support Makro's long-term strategies to become the leader in the retail and wholesale business and to expand the coverage of its business operations to be at a regional level (the "EBT Transaction").
-The Board of Directors resolved to approve that the matter be proposed to the Extraordinary General Meeting of Shareholders for further consideration and approval, with details as follows:
+The meeting of the Board of Directors No. 6/2021 of CP All Public Company Limited (the "Company" or "CPALL"), which was held on 31 August 2021, resolved to approve the acceptance of the entire business transfer under the entire business transfer plan between Siam Makro Public Company Limited ("Makro"), a subsidiary of the Company, as the transferee and C.P.
+Retail Holding Company Limited ("CPRH"), as the transferor, pursuant to which Makro will accept the transfer of the entire business of CPRH, including all assets, debts, rights, obligations and liabilities of CPRH existing at present and in the future as at the entire business transfer date (the "EBT Date") with the total value of THB 217,949,072,250 through the entire business transfer method to reinforce the business of Makro and support Makro's long-term strategies to become the leader in the retail and wholesale business and to expand the coverage of its business operations to be at a regional level (the "EBT Transaction"), and resolved to approve that the matter be proposed to the Extraordinary General Meeting of Shareholders for further consideration and approval.
+The Board of Directors also resolved to approve the entering into the entire business transfer agreement (the "EBT Agreement"), contracts and other documents in relation to the acceptance of the entire business transfer from CPRH.
+Details of the transaction are as follows: